Date: September, 15th, 2018

-We developed this clinic in 2011 as way to teach beginners and intermediate steelhead anglers the fundamentals of fishing our North Shore streams and rivers.
+We developed this clinic in 2011 as way to teach beginners and intermediate anglers the fundamentals of fishing our North Shore streams and rivers, with a focus on steelhead and salmon.
 Timing the clinic in the fall was easy.
-The pink salmon migration is in full swing, the weather conditions are fairly stable and the rivers are running lower than the levels during the spring steelhead migration making them much more manageable.
-Pinks also utilize some of the same migration and spawning waters as our steelhead and most north shore steelie flies can catch pinks.
+The pink salmon migration is in full swing, the weather conditions are fairly stable and the rivers have lower water levels than during the spring steelhead migration making them much more manageable.
+Pinks also utilize some of the same migration and spawning waters as our steelhead and most north shore steelhead flies can catch pinks.

 What will you learn?

 Our all-volunteer staff of seasoned anglers will teach you all about pink salmon; how they got here, why they were able to naturalize, and how their habitat/life-cycle is similar to steelhead.

 We teach a little on how geology and limnology impact steelhead and pink salmon.

 We review fishing equipment that is suitable for steelhead, trout and salmon including: rods, reels, line, knots, flies, and misc extras.